MexHigh/Gotify-Webhooks-Plugin/README.md

 ### Installation

-Build with `make build` (required Go and Docker).
+Just download the latest `.so` file for your architecture from the [package registry](https://git.leon.wtf/leon/gotify-webhooks-plugin/-/packages) or build it yourself with `make build` (required Go and Docker).
 This uses Gotify's build tools to build against the latest version.
+The `.so` files are compiled to `build/gotify-webhooks*.so`.

-Then move the file matching your server's architecture (`build/gotify-webhook*.so`) to the Gotify plugin directory.
-Restart Gotify.
+Then simply move the `.so` file to the Gotify plugin directory and restart Gotify.

 ### Usage